 I guess if you’re going to perform illegal acts, Facebook, MySpace and other online networks that incorporate photographs are probably not for you.
 But as we leave our crazy college years behind and enter the workforce, should we really have to worry what recruiters think of our social lives?

 I have a MySpace page and a Facebook profile.
 I have hundreds of pictures on each site that show me in both professional and not-so-professional settings.
-Some people remove their embarrassing or “incriminating” pictures after college to save some face in the real world.
-I have never considered removing pictures.
+I could remove their embarrassing or “incriminating” pictures to save some face in the real world.
+Or I could replace them with photos from an old photo restoration service.
+I have never considered either option.

 Social networking sites are blurring the lines between personal and professional life.
 There is no reason these lines should not be blurred.
 Most young people lead very healthy social lives, and because of these websites much of our social lives are online.
 When you live your personal/social life online there is no escaping who you are and what you do.
 It may be scary to people not accustomed to the openness of the Internet, but as far as I’m concerned, it’s a refreshing.
 Why should I pretend to be one person for eight hours a day and someone else entirely for the rest?